 During the quarter, student grades are to be maintained on PUC's online class management system so students can monitor their progress.
 Teaching faculty are to submit midterm grades for any students with a grade of C- or lower by the date indicated in the official PUC calendar.
-Teaching faculty are to turn in a complete list of final grades for all their courses within two working days after the end of the examination period, so that the Registrar will have grade reports complete and ready for students and parents ten days after the end of the examination period.
+Teaching faculty are to turn in a complete list of final grades for all their courses within two working days after the end of the examination period.

-Grade reports represent the scholastic achievement of the students in their courses according to the judgment of the teaching faculty.
 The teaching faculty bears the sole responsibility for the evaluation of the achievement of each student and must have records to document the grade given.
-No one is authorized to alter the teaching faculty's grade or the credit hours allowed without the teaching faculty's approval.
-After grades have been turned in to the Academic Records Office, changes may not be made unless the teaching faculty can establish the fact that a clerical error has been made.
-Any exceptions to this policy must be referred to the Vice President of Academic Administration.
+No one is authorized to alter the teaching faculty's grade or the credit hours assigned without the teaching faculty's approval.
+After grades have been turned in to the Academic Records Office, changes may not be made unless the teaching faculty can establish the fact that a grade calculation error has been made.
+Any exceptions to this policy must be referred to the VPAA.